What is Gynecomastia?

 RELATED: What do gynecomastia scars look like?

 Results of gynecomastia surgery will be immediately visible after the procedure, although any swelling will obscure the final results until six weeks.
-Final results of gynecomastia surgery are generally seen between 3 to 6 months.
+The final results of gynecomastia surgery are generally seen between 3 to 6 months.
 It is normal to have scars after this type of surgery.
-By following the post-operative instructions carefully and looking after your incision site, the gynecomastia incisions should heal well without the risk of excessive scarring.
-The scars will gently fade and flatten over time to form a faint white line.
+Following the post-operative instructions carefully and looking after your incision site, the gynecomastia incisions should heal well without the risk of excessive scarring.
+The scars gently fade and flatten over time to form a faint white line.
 Your surgeon will take extra care to position incisions where possible within the natural skin folds of the body to make them appear less noticeable.

 Risks of gynecomastia surgery include: